MLH/Getting-Started-with-Taipy/readme.md

 """
 content = "average_age.csv"
 ```
-In this step, I placed the file_download button into it’s own container and created a new variable that points to our csv file path.
+In this step, I placed the file_download button into it’s own container and created a new variable that points to our CSV file path.
 I’ve also broken the section out into two separate columns with the file_download button taking up 20% and the bar chart taking up 80%.

 The results should look like this: